~ BEETROOT Seed ~

 £

-"Early Turnip-rooted Egyptian" - NEW TRIAL VARIETY
+"Early Turnip-rooted Egyptian" - LIMITED GUEST VARIETY FOR TRIAL

 A famously early flat beet, named because it makes a flattened bulb mostly above ground, reminsicent of the shape of a turnip.